 About one and a half hours south of Tirana, Berat is located on the banks of the Osum River in the southern half of Albania.
-It has nearly 60,000 people living in its boundaries, and many people visit each year to see the delicately preserved Ottoman architecture.
+It has nearly 60,000 people living in its boundaries, and many visit yearly to see the delicately preserved Ottoman architecture.

-The entire city was designated a UNESCO World Heritage Site in 2008 for being an extraordinarily beautiful and great insight into what some describe as a mixing pot of architectural style.
-This is why Berat is easily one of the greatest Albania cities to visit, whether it’s on a weekend trip or extended holiday.
+The entire city was designated a UNESCO World Heritage Site in 2008 for being an extraordinarily beautiful and for great insight into what some describe as a mixing pot of architectural styles.
+This is why Berat is easily one of the greatest Albania cities to visit, whether on a weekend trip or an extended holiday.

-It is easy to read Berat’s history just from a stroll around its Old Town.
-There are so many influences that played a part in modern-day Berat with art and murals to add onto it.
+Berat’s history is easy to read just from a stroll around its Old Town.
+Many influences played a part in modern-day Berat, with art and murals to add to it.

-The best view is the neighborhood of white homes with orange roofs climbing the hill up to the famous castle.
+The best view in the neighborhood of white homes with orange roofs climbing the hill to the famous castle.
 It all seems so symmetrical and planned.

 The wild mountains that surround the area are even more magical at dusk.
-If you are around for sunset, the local people would be glad to point you to the best spot to watch the sun go down.
+The local people would be glad to point you to the best spot to watch the sun go down if you are around for sunset.

 There is no shortage of excellent accommodations in Berat.
-Here are a few we think you would like that are all in an affordable budget.
+Here are a few we think you would like that are all on an affordable budget.